githubbar/telegram_channel_archive/db notes.md

 - Messages with content forwarded from other channels:
 	- Save only channel id if the channel forwarded from is not public.
 	- Otherwise save forward channel title and username

+- Is there a way to get time of post/channel in local timezone?
+	- looks like no, it is all stores as a unix epoch w/o the zone info.
+See: "the time in Telegram is based on the timezone settings of your phone" https://twitter.com/telegram/status/837174425678188544?lang=en